Avatr Technology: CHN platform

-Avatr claims to integrate the strengths of Changan Automobile, Huawei, and CATL to establish the "CHN" cooperation model.
+Avatr claims to integrate the strengths of Changan Automobile, Huawei, and CATL's Chinese name Ningde Shidai to establish the "CHN" cooperation model.
 According to Avatr, the smart electric vehicle technology platform CHN utilizes a six-layer architecture: the mechanical layer, energy layer, electronic and electrical architecture layer, vehicle operating system layer, vehicle function application layer, and cloud big data layer.
 The company asserts that products developed on this platform feature high integration, scalability, performance, endurance, security, computing power, intelligence, and adaptability.
 The platform reportedly supports the development of models with up to a 3,100mm wheelbase, accommodates various vehicle types such as sedans, SUVs, MPVs, and crossovers, and is compatible with both rear-wheel drive and four-wheel drive configurations.